ggenna/slimrail/README.md

 # slimrail
-hybrid train network: wireless and wired
+hybrid train network: wireless by 802.15.4 and wired by raw ethernet